webgrabplusguide/webgrabplusguide.github.io/README.md

 ### How to create a channel list xml

 #### Old way for older unencrypted Siteini
-If the siteini is old an unencrypted it may use the old way of creating a channel list.
+If the siteini is old and unencrypted it may use the old way of creating a channel list.

 In this example we will use canalsat.fr.ini in the France folder. <br>
 Open canalsat.fr.ini with Notepad++ and find the following section: